How to Find Truck Drivers to Hire in 5 Steps

 Once you’ve posted your job ad, you should expect to receive applicants on the same day.
 The more junior your truck driving position, the more applications you will receive.
 You need to filter through these applications by removing unqualified candidates.
 While no applicant will be perfect and check off every box, understanding what your must-haves are for this position can help you quickly eliminate unqualified applicants and move forward with those more in line with your requirements.

-3. Conduct Interviews
+Step 3: Conduct Interviews

 After reviewing the applicants, narrow down the qualified applicants to those you want to interview.
-Keep this list to a dozen or so—otherwise you could get overwhelmed and have too many options.
+Keep this list to a dozen or so—otherwise, you could get overwhelmed and have too many options.

 When you have your list of applicants to interview, don’t email them to schedule an interview—call them.
 Calling candidates gives you the chance to speak with them briefly and gauge their level of interest in the job.
 It’s also usually faster to schedule interviews over the phone instead of waiting for email responses.
+Learn more of the best practices to consider in our guide to interviewing applicants.

 During the interview process, ask similar questions of each candidate.
 This ensures that you can evaluate each applicant based on their answers to similar questions, making the process fair.
 Here are some sample questions you may want to consider: